Disclosure Requirements - France

 Disclosure Category: 1

-In the case of holdings in bearer securities, Clearstream Banking is under an obligation, under Articles L.228-2 and L.228-3 of the French Commercial Code, to disclose the identity and holdings of customers holding applicable positions.
+In the case of holdings in registered and bearer securities, Clearstream Banking is under an obligation, under Articles L.228-2 and L.228-3 of the French Commercial Code, to disclose the identity and holdings of customers holding applicable positions.

 In order to comply with the legislation as mentioned below, customers entering into transactions in the French domestic market consent and are hereby deemed to consent to disclosure and to the appointment of the requestor (for example, the listed company or its agent) as their attorney-in-fact, under power of attorney to collect from Clearstream Banking such information as is required to be disclosed.